 If you’re on a time-of-use (TOU) rate plan, you are charged different amounts for electricity throughout the day.
 In general, it’s cheaper to use appliances during “off-peak” hours, which are usually overnight.

-ENERGY STAR is a U.S. government-backed system that certifies how energy efficient appliances are.
+The ENERGY STAR rating is a U.S. government-backed system that certifies how energy-efficient appliances are.
 If an appliance is better than the average appliance in its category by a certain amount, it is labeled as “ENERGY STAR certified”.
-ENERGY STAR appliances cost less money to run, given that they are more efficient with the electricity they use.
+ENERGY STAR appliances use less power and therefore cost less money to run.

 How much money can solar panels save you?

-Going solar is one of the most effective ways to reduce or eliminate your electric bill, and you should make sure you are getting several quotes from reputable installers before you decide to move forward.
+Going solar is one of the most effective ways to generate energy savings, and you should make sure you are getting several quotes from reputable installers before you decide to move forward.
 Visit the EnergySage Marketplace to get solar quotes from installers in your area and begin comparing options.